sudo-self/Rpi-shairport-sync/README.md

 More Information
 ===
-For more information, and a complete account of how to build Shairport Sync for AirPlay 1, please visit [MOREINFO.md](https://github.com/aillwee/shairport-sync/blob/development/MOREINFO.md).
+For more information, and for a more complete account of how to build Shairport Sync for AirPlay 1, please visit [MOREINFO.md](https://github.com/aillwee/shairport-sync/blob/development/MOREINFO.md).

 Acknowledgements
 ---